dako2/youtube-blocker-chrome-extension/README.md

 Contact

-If you have questions, you may contact the developer at: qitang2023 at gmail dt com
+If you have questions, you may contact the developer at: qitang2023 at gmail dot com

 ## Features